tiendat104/Mask_RCNN_global_wheat_detection/README.md

 # Train
 To train from scratch, please run this command:
-"python samples/wheat/train.py train --dataset=data --model='' --no_loadmodel"
+"python samples/wheat/train.py train --dataset=data --model=' ' --no_loadmodel"

 After training completed, weight will be saved in folder "logs".